Travel.State.Gov > Intercountry Adoption > Country Information > France Intercountry Adoption Information

-Exercise increased caution in France due to terrorism.
+Exercise increased caution in France due to terrorism and civil unrest.

 If you decide to travel to France: